telerik/xaml-docs/controls/touchmanager/gestures/custom-gestures.md

 	End Class

 > You can see how to implement a gesture in the [Creating Custom Gesture]() help article.
-<<Comment: I think you are missing the slug for the link in the previous sentence.>>

 ## See Also
 * [Getting Started]({%slug touchmanager-getting-started%})
 * [Events]({%slug touchmanager-events%})